open-contracting-extensions/public-private-partnerships/docs/framework.md

 </div>

- Information on the eligibility criteria for bidders can be provided using `tender` section of an OCDS release.
+Information on the eligibility criteria for bidders can be provided using `tender` section.

 **Schema**: Information can be provided using the following OCDS fields.